Bunyamin Umar: Outside football

 Bunyamin earned a bachelor's degree in Human Resource Development from University of Putra, Malaysia in 2012 alongside teammate, Mahali Jasuli.
-They are dubbed as examples for footballers in Malaysia to further their education which in line to national aspiration of "Thinking Athletes Initiative" blueprint under the Ministry of Higher Education and the National Sports Institute, aimed to grow and develop professional, smart and optimal performance elite athletes who can contribute to sports excellence, researches and development for the country.
+They are dubbed as examples for footballers in Malaysia to further their education aspired by "Thinking Athletes Initiative" national blueprint under the Ministry of Higher Education and the National Sports Institute, aimed to grow and develop professional, smart and optimal performance elite athletes to spur and drive sports excellence, researches and development for the country.